NamraMuneer/AICP-INTERNSHIP-TASK-01/README.md

 # AICP-INTERNSHIP-TASK-01
 This repository contains basic codes related to "Exploratory Data Analytics" including creating an array of Even Integers, generating random numbers from a Standard Normal Distribution, computing the Determinant of a Matrix, creating a 3x3x3 array with Random Values and creating a 5x5 Array with Random Values along with Finding Maximum and Minimum

-Certainly!
 Here's a short description of each of the provided code :

 ⚡Creating an Array of Even Integers: This Python code snippet demonstrates how to use NumPy to create an array containing all even integers within a specified range.
 It utilizes NumPy's arange() function to generate the array efficiently.